Evelyn J. Fields: National Oceanic and Atmospheric Administration

 Fields began her career with NOAA in 1972 as a civilian cartographer at NOAA's Atlantic Marine Center in Norfolk, Virginia.
-At that time, females were not allowed on NOAA's ships, but she did participate in shore-based parties for data collection.
+At that time, women were not allowed on NOAA's ships, but she did participate in shore-based research parties for data collection.
 She worked in this position less than a year, when NOAA Corps Director Rear Admiral Harley Nygren started recruiting women for the first time as commissioned officers.
 Fields was commissioned an ensign in the NOAA Corps in 1973 and was the first African-American woman to join the Corps.
 She was then selected for and attended the Armed Forces Staff College to study hydrography.

 Fields served as an operations officer on the NOAA Ships Mount Mitchell (S 222) and Peirce (S 328) and executive officer of the survey vessel NOAA Ship Rainier (S 221).
 In January 1989, Fields was chosen by NOAA's Selection Board to serve as commanding officer of the NOAA ship McArthur (S330), an oceanographic and fisheries research vessel based in Seattle, Washington.
 Fields was the first female officer to command a NOAA ship and the first African-American.
 She was also the first woman to command a ship for an extended assignment (18 months) within all of the nation's uniformed services.

 In July 1990, Fields was selected to take part in the U.S. Department of Commerce Science and Technology Fellowship Program, where she spent 10 months in a policy-making office in the federal government.

 Field's hydrographic knowledge and skills contributed to preparing nautical charts for the U.S. Navy to use during the 1991 Gulf War.

 In 1995, Fields became Director of the Commissioned Personnel Center (CPC), which is responsible for all aspects of a uniformed service personnel system in support of the NOAA Corps officers.
 Now at the rank of captain, she entered this new leadership role as the CPC was in the midst of a government-wide Presidential initiative to reduce the size of government, being told to reduce the office staff by half from around 25 to 12 and the NOAA Corps from 401 to 299.
 Eight months into her role, the Administration announced a plan to disestablish the NOAA Corps, converting the work of the NOAA Corp to civilian jobs.